 Consideration Details Replication status StorageGRID does not support the x-amz-replication-status header.
-Object size The maximum size for objects that can be replicated to a destination bucket by the CloudMirror replication service is 5 TB, which is the same as the maximum object size supported by StorageGRID.
+Object size The maximum size for objects that can be replicated to a destination bucket by the CloudMirror replication service is 5 TiB, which is the same as the maximum supported object size.
+Note: The maximum recommended size for a single PUT Object operation is 5 GiB (5,368,709,120 bytes).
+If you have objects that are larger than 5 GiB, use multipart upload instead.
 Bucket versioning and version IDs If the source S3 bucket in StorageGRID has versioning enabled, you should also enable versioning for the destination bucket.
 When using versioning, note that the ordering of object versions in the destination bucket is best effort and not guaranteed by the CloudMirror service, due to limitations in the S3 protocol.
 Note: Version IDs for the source bucket in StorageGRID are not related to the version IDs for the destination bucket.

-Tagging for object versions The CloudMirror service does not replicate any PUT Object tagging or DELETE Object tagging requests that supply a version ID, due to limitations in the S3 protocol.
+Consideration Details Tagging for object versions The CloudMirror service does not replicate any PUT Object tagging or DELETE Object tagging requests that supply a version ID, due to limitations in the S3 protocol.
 Because version IDs for the source and destination are not related, there is no way to ensure that a tag update to a specific version ID will be replicated.
 In contrast, the CloudMirror service does replicate PUT Object tagging requests or DELETE Object tagging requests that do not specify a version ID.
 These requests update the tags for the latest key (or the latest version if the bucket is versioned).
 Normal ingests with tags (not tagging updates) are also replicated.
 Multipart uploads and ETag values When mirroring objects that were uploaded using a multipart upload, the CloudMirror service does not preserve the parts.
 As a result, the ETag value for the mirrored object will be different than the ETag value of the original object.
-Objects encrypted with SSE-C (server-side encryption with customer-provided keys) The CloudMirror service does not support objects that are encrypted with SSE-C. If you attempt to ingest an object into the source bucket for CloudMirror replication and the request includes the SSE-C request headers, the operation fails.
-Bucket with S3 Object Lock enabled If the destination S3 bucket for CloudMirror replication has S3 Object Lock enabled, the replication operation will fail with an AccessDenied error.
+Objects encrypted with SSE-C (server-side encryption with customer- provided keys) The CloudMirror service does not support objects that are encrypted with SSE-C. If you attempt to ingest an object into the source bucket for CloudMirror replication and the request includes the SSE-C request headers, the operation fails.
+Bucket with S3 Object Lock enabled If the destination S3 bucket for CloudMirror replication has S3 Object Lock enabled, the attempt to configure bucket replication (PUT Bucket replication) will fail with an AccessDenied error.

-Configuring platform services endpoints
+Configure platform services endpoints